ManchesterBioinference/GrandPrix/README.md

 ```
 ## Clone the betaVersion branch

-To download the betaVersion branch only, run the following:
+To clone the betaVersion branch only, run the following:

 ```
 git clone -b betaVersion https://github.com/ManchesterBioinference/GrandPrix.git